phylopylo/youtube-uploader/README.md

 # youtube-uploader
   Automation for YouTube video uploading.
-Utilizes a headless Selenium web browser to upload YouTube Videos to one or more YouTube Channels.
+Utilizes a Selenium web browser to upload YouTube Videos to one or more YouTube Channels.
 ## Prerequisites
   First, ensure that the [Chrome web browser](https://www.google.com/chrome/) is installed on your system.

   To install dependencies, run:
   `pip install -r requirements.txt` or install these modules:
   - logger==1.4
   - selenium==4.10.0
   - webdriver_manager==3.8.6

   ## Basic Functionality
   First, import every function from VideoUploader.